bi-labor/es-mssql/exercise6.md

 > :memo: The report should be edited in solution `exercise-6\ex6_reporting_services.sln` in file `books.rdl`.

-- The list should be in a table format displaying the title, author, publication year, and the cover image of the book (using the medium sized image URL from the dataset).
+- The list should be in a table format displaying the title, author, publication year, average rating, and the cover image of the book (using the medium sized image URL from the dataset).

   - Use an _Image_ component from the toolbox.
 The image source should be _External_ in order to fetch it based on the URL.